Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 Diagnosis and treatment

 If the baby has already experienced bronchospasm, it is necessary to pay due attention to it. further prevention.
-Parents should monitor the air in the child's bedroom.
+Parents should monitor the air in their child's bedroom.
 The recommended humidity is at least 40%.

 Prevention